 Step 4:Find your degrees of freedom.
 Degrees of freedom is your sample size minus 1.
 As you have two samples (variance 1 and variance 2), you’ll have two degrees of freedom: one for the numerator and one for the denominator.

 Step 5:Look the f-value you calculated in Step 3 in the f-table.
 Note that there are several f-tables, so you’ll need to locate the right table for your alpha level.
 Unsure how to read an f-table?
 Read What is an f-table?.

 Step 4:Compare your calculated value (Step 3) with the table f-value in Step 5.
 If the f-table value is smaller than the calculated value, you can reject the null hypothesis.

 F Test to Compare Two Variances in Excel

 If you have Excel on your computer, you can use it to run an F Test to Compare Two Variances.
 If you have to do the calculations by hand, you can use Excel to check your work.
 Check out this short video:

 Subscribe to our Youtube channel for more stats videos.

-Still have questions?
+Questions on F Test to Compare Two Variances?
 Check our FREE statistics forum.
 Our resident stats guy will answer your tricky stats problems.
 He’ll even tackle homework (just please be kind and only post one question at a time :) ).